 Student Council consists of elected representatives from each grade level in the Middle and Senior School.
 The Student Council recommends changes in school policy to the headmaster and advocates in the areas of academics, exam schedules, homework issues, course options, the student honour code, dress, nutrition, information technology, and other student rights issues.

-- House Pride includes the eight elected grade 11 house heads each of whom is responsible for creating, running and supporting house challenges throughout the year, boosting house spirit, working closely with student leadership advisors and serving as mentors.
+- House Pride includes elected grade 11 house heads each of whom is responsible for creating, running and supporting house challenges throughout the year, boosting house spirit, working closely with student leadership advisors and serving as mentors.

 LCC is a member of Round Square, a worldwide association of about 180 schools on five continents and in 50 countries that encourages students to push beyond academic excellence to discover and develop their full potential.
 As a Round Square member, LCC’s Senior School students have the opportunity to attend international conferences, participate in international service projects and apply for exchanges with other member schools.
 Recent conferences include United World College, Dover, Singapore (2015), Stiftung Louisenlund School, Germany (2016), Bridge House School, South Africa (2017).